 - Soil is an important part of terroir, as we all know.
 Again, what comes to mind with Arizona is desert sand.
 Wrong again.
 In the Willcox AVA, the soil is alluvial loam comprised of equal parts sand, silt, and clay.
 You know where you would find alluvial soil comprised of these elements?
 Napa Valley.

 - There are over 100 varietals planted in Arizona vineyards at last count.
 Long-term, this is not a sustainable approach to viticulture.
 Without question, all of these varietals will not be ideal for the climate and soil of Arizona.
 There will be several years of trial and error as viticulturists experiment with varietals to determine what thrives and what simply isn’t right for the terroir.
 This approach is very similar to what we have seen in other emerging wine regions where varietal suitability is tested broadly.
 For us, Lodi comes immediately to mind: there are over 100 varietals planted there and there have been some delightful surprises that have emerged in terms of grape suitability.
 Bokisch Vineyards grows 100% Spanish varietals – and makes exceptional wines from those grapes.
 Acquiesce Winery only makes elegant and beautiful white wines from Rhone varietals.
 Markus Wine Company makes some top-notch wines that stretch past Lodi’s reputation as a Zinfandel region.

-Okay, so we know a little bit more about Arizona, its AVA’s, vineyards and terroir.
+Okay, so we know a little bit more about Arizona, its AVA’s, vineayrds and terroir.
 What about the wine?
-At our Aridus Wine Company tasting, we were able to experience 11 different wines, each presented by Aridus’ winemaker Lisa Strid.
+At our Aridus Wine Company tasting, we were able to experience __ different wines, each presetned by Aridus’ winemaker ____.